What Is Zantac Used For?

 NDMA Contamination Linked to Cancer

 Zantac’s more serious side effects may occur because of NDMA contamination.
 NDMA causes cancer in animals and may cause cancer in humans.
+Of all the cancers linked to Zantac, bladder cancer has the greatest connection.

 Research on the types of cancer potentially linked to Zantac is still ongoing and results are mixed.
 For example, a 2021 study published in the Journal of Clinical Medicine found no evidence that NDMA in ranitidine increased the risk of cancer.